graalvm/workshops/README.md

 ### First Steps

-These are the labs & tutorials you should start out with if you are looking to learn about GraalVM Native IMage:
+These are the labs & tutorials you should start out with if you are looking to learn about GraalVM Native Image:

 1. [GraalVM Native Image Quick Start](native-image/graalvm-native-image-quick-start/)
 2. [Understanding Reflection with GraalVM Native Image](native-image/reflection/)